ethanwalker08/neovim-conf/README.md

 A complete Neovim configuration that works seamlessly in both native Neovim and VSCode with the VSCode Neovim extension to customize to your liking.

-**If you want to use my config in just native neovim without vs code switch git branch to `main` and use that config instead**

 ## 🎯 Quick Start

 ### For Native Neovim

 Just use `nvim` in your terminal - everything works automatically!

+**If you want to use my config in only native neovim without the vs code stuff switch git branch to `main` and use that config instead**

 ## 📚 Documentation